History of Poland (1945–1989): Polish Pope John Paul II

 On 16 October 1978, Poland experienced what many Poles literally believed to be a miracle.
 Cardinal Karol Wojtyła, the archbishop of Kraków, was elected pope at the Vatican, taking the name John Paul II.
 The election of a Polish pope had an electrifying effect on what was at that time one of the last idiosyncratically Catholic countries in Europe.
 When John Paul toured Poland in June 1979, half a million people came to welcome him in Warsaw; in the next eight days, about ten million Poles attended the many outdoor masses he celebrated.
 John Paul clearly became the most important person in Poland, leaving the regime not so much opposed as ignored.
 Rather than calling for rebellion, John Paul encouraged the creation of an "alternative Poland" of social institutions independent of the government, so that when the next crisis came, the nation would present a united front.

 Polish emigration

-The Polish government-in-exile in London, unrecognized since the end of World War II, ridiculed by the communists, to many Poles was of great symbolic importance.
+The Polish government-in-exile in London, unrecognized since the end of World War II, was of great symbolic importance to many Poles.
 Under President Edward Bernard Raczyński it overcame years of internal squabbles, and after the election of the Polish pope, at the time of the increasingly assertive Polish opposition, improved its image and standing.

 The large Polish emigrant communities in North America, Western Europe and elsewhere were politically active and lent significant support to those struggling in the country.
 The staunchly anti-communist American Polonia and other Poles felt grateful for the leadership of President Ronald Reagan.
 Of the Polish institutions in the West the most important were the Radio Free Europe, whose Polish section was run by Jan Nowak-Jeziorański, and the monthly literary Kultura magazine in Paris, led by Jerzy Giedroyc and Juliusz Mieroszewski.